-Iranian carpet designs, patterns and motifs have been derived and inspired from nature, history and myths.
+Iranian carpet designs, patterns, and motifs have been derived and inspired by nature, history, and myths.
 In fact, the roots of carpet making must be sought in nomadic life from which it found its way to the villages and cities.
 Nomads use the wool of livestock and the dyes made from a variety of plants or mineral resources.

-Carpets not only have everyday usage, but are also regarded as objects of art.
+Carpets not only have everyday usage but are also regarded as objects of art indicating Iranian culture.
 The Iranians nomads make beautiful carpets/rugs to cover and decorate floors and other parts of their tents.
 They also weave kilims, blankets, saddles, tent ribbons, etc.

 Designs of Iranian Carpets

-The overall design of an Iranian carpet/rug consists of a background design and that of the margins.
+The overall design of an Iranian carpet/rug consists of background design and that of the margins.
 The margins make a frame around the main body of the carpet and usually have three sections: inner, outer and main sections.
 The size and pattern of the carpet determine the main margin’s design.

 Triangular Citron (Lachak Toranj): First used for the decoration of leather book-covers, it is one of the most beautiful and popular Iranian designs.
 It has been used in carpets since the 16th century.
 The citron design is usually round and sometimes elliptical.
 One-fourth of a citron design appears at every angle of the carpet’s main body.

-Tree (Derakhty): This design includes magnificent trees, specially cedars and weeping willows, seen on the carpets of royal courts, while simpler trees are seen in those made by villagers and nomadic tribes.
+Tree (Derakhty): This design includes magnificent trees, especially cedars and weeping willows, seen on the carpets of royal courts, while simpler trees are seen in those made by villagers and nomadic tribes.